 Lodge radiation gauge notification

-Any person conducting a business or undertaking (PCBU) of any facility that uses, handles or stores radiation must notify Fire & Rescue NSW (FRNSW) of the location of all radiation sources, and the radiation gauges being used.
+Any person conducting a business or undertaking (PCBU) of any facility that uses, handles or stores radiation must notify Fire and Rescue NSW (FRNSW) of the location of all radiation sources, and the radiation gauges being used.

 Section 3.1 of the Safety Guide: Radiation Protection Series Publication No. 13 – Safe Use of Fixed Radiation Gauges, published by the Australian Radiation Protection and Nuclear Safety Agency, requires the responsible person to notify the local fire agency of all radiation sources.
 The notification should include details on the type of radiation gauges being used, purpose of each gauge, manufacturer and installation.